 What is the population of Korea?
+What is the population of North Korea?
+What is the population of South Korea and what would be the population of combined Korea?
 When you Google this, you will often see the population of South Korea.
-The population of a combined Korea would be about 78 million – this though would exclude Koreans in China.
+The population of a combined Korea would be about 79 million – this though would exclude Koreans in China.

 Whilst we might be the leading company in offering budget tours to North Korea, we certainly don’t skimp on having the best North Korean tour guides available.
 As a matter of fact, our guides are veritable fonts of knowledge.
 But if, for whatever reason, you don’t have an opportunity to visit the DPRK with us, allow us to act as your personal fonts of knowledge on this particular subject: the population of the DPRK?